jingshuw/website/content/post/MEAD_JRSSB_2026.md

   - Single-cell Genomics
 ---

-Our paper, MEAD: A unified framework for estimating cell-type proportions from bulk RNA-seq data with single-cell references, has been accepted for publication in the Journal of the Royal Statistical Society Series B.
+Our paper, *Statistical Inference for Cell Type Deconvolution*, has been accepted for publication in the Journal of the Royal Statistical Society Series B.

 👉 [preprint: ArXiv: 2202.06420](https://doi.org/10.48550/arXiv.2202.06420)